sibuk76/XtreamUI-CKMOD41/README.md

 sudo python install.py

-If you want a NEW installation, Choose MAIN.
+If you want a new installation, type MAIN.